codexankitsingh/Optimal_cost_reduction_in_electric_vehicle_Using_Priority_scheduling_and_Optimisation/README.md

 python experiments/run_experiment.py --config experiments/configs/config1.json
 ```

+Note: When `--ev-file` is not provided to the pipeline scripts (`pipeline.py`, `pipeline_fcfs.py`, `pipeline_sjf.py`), the scripts now look for `evs.csv`/`evs.json` in the current working directory first.
+If not found they also check the folder where the script lives (useful when you run the script from the repo parent directory).
+You can still pass `--ev-file /path/to/file.csv` to explicitly specify the EV data file.

 *(If your code is in C++ or mixed, replace `python` commands with compiled binaries or wrappers.
 Add sample compile/run commands in Makefile.)*

 ## Input data format